International Action Network on Small Arms

-United Nations Activities
+United Nations activities

 IANSA was involved in lobbying the 2001 United Nations Conference on the Illicit Trade in Small Arms which produced an agreed Programme of Action.
 A UN Review Conference ended in July 2006 United Nations Small Arms Review Conference 2006 without further agreement.
 A subsequent meeting (The Biennial Meeting of States 3 "BMS3") in 2008 agreed a substantive outcome document by a majority vote.

 IANSA, part of the Control Arms Campaign, promotes an international treaty regulating the conventional arms trade called the Arms Trade Treaty.
 A resolution to begin work on this Arms Trade Treaty was approved by the UN General Assembly in 2006 and the completed treaty was put into force on 24 December 2014.

 Since IANSA's founding, there have been three Review Conferences and six Biennial Meetings of States to review the Programme of Action, present the advancements that states have made in the field of SALW, and facilitate debate around different regulatory commitments.

-Gun Control Activities
+Gun control activities

 IANSA is described as an umbrella network that represent over 800 civil society organizations in 120 countries concerned about gun violence.

 IANSA advocates that private citizens undergo a licensing process before they possess firearms, and that legally possessed firearms be stored unloaded and away from ammunition.